Miccosukee Indian School

 Miccosukee Indian School is a K-12 tribal school in unincorporated Miami-Dade County, Florida, with a Miami postal address.
 It is affiliated with the Bureau of Indian Education (BIE).
 It is located along the Tamiami Trail.

-It serves the Miccosukee Tribe of Indians of Florida, federally recognized since 1962.
+It serves the Miccosukee Indian Reservation of the Miccosukee Tribe of Indians of Florida, federally recognized since 1962.

 History

-Circa 1963 the Bureau of Indian Affairs (BIA) established the school.
-The Miccosukee tribe took control of the school circa 1971, making it the first school which the BIA contracted with but did not own.
+In 1963 the Bureau of Indian Affairs (BIA) established the school.
+The Miccosukee tribe took control of the school in 1971, making it the first school which the BIA contracted with but did not own.
 The school established a board with seven people, as per the Indian Self-Determination Act.
 The tribe had not signed any treaties with the federal government at that point, so it was able to have more of a say in how the school board was developed.

 In 1984 the Florida Senate offered the school $60,000 to assist the school in helping its students prepare for admission to Florida universities if they chose.
 For instance, the school began to offer instruction on computers and on foreign languages.

 Its current campus was scheduled to open in 1999, with a cost of $9 million generated from casino revenues.